boshika/Vanilla-Javascript/README.md

 # Vanilla-Javascript

-All things functional and OOPS in JS
+All things functional and OOP in JS